qemu/qemu/docs/devel/style.rst

 lock held, the function that expects the lock to be already held usually uses the suffix ``_locked``.

+If a function is a shim designed to deal with compatibility workarounds we use the suffix ``_compat``.
+These are generally not called directly and aliased to the plain function name via the pre-processor.
+Another common suffix is ``_impl``; it is used for the concrete implementation of a function that will not be called directly, but rather through a macro or an inline function.

 Block structure
 ===============